persegersten/cryptotrader/README.md

 Security and safety
 - Always use `dryrun_analyse_and_trade.sh` to validate the pipeline before enabling live trading.
 - Keep API keys and secrets out of the repo.
 Use environment variables or a secrets manager.
+- For local convenience (e.g., running on a laptop) you may use an untracked secrets.file at the repository root, but do not commit it — environment variables or a secrets manager are still recommended.
 - Test on small sizes or a paper account before increasing risk.

 Contributing